KsquaredK/StartsWithQ/README.md

 ## Using this app

-• Fork this project (upper right corner) or clone it (green 'Code' button) at https://github.com/KsquaredK/StartsWithQ/
+• Fork this project (upper right corner in this github repo) or clone it (green 'Code' button) at https://github.com/KsquaredK/StartsWithQ/

-• In the terminal, navigate to the project directory, and run: `npm start`, open [http://localhost:3000](http://localhost:3000) to view it in the browser
+• In the terminal, navigate to the project directory, and run: `npm start`, then open [http://localhost:3000](http://localhost:3000) to view in the browser

 • Clone or fork dummy data for this app at https://github.com/KsquaredK/StartsWithQ-API